The Mirror Care Guide – how to take care of your statement mirror.

 Avoid general damage

 Creating our perfect décor always involves the positioning of our accessories, like mirrors.
-By positioning your mirrors in low-risk areas around the home, you will not only have great-looking décor pieces, but ones that avoid damage.
+Positioning your mirrors in low-risk areas will not only provide great-looking décor pieces but mirrors that avoid damage.

-Another standard way to damage a mirror is when it’s being transported, either from carrying it the home from purchasing, or repositioning it within the home.
-In both cases, make sure there are at least two people carrying the large mirrors and the small mirrors are wrapped in newspaper if boxed up.
+Transporting a mirror can cause damage, either from carrying it home, or repositioning it within the home.
+In both cases, make sure there are two people carrying large mirrors and wrap small mirrors in newspaper if boxed.

 Like any home furniture or accessory, regular cleaning is a must for sustaining its quality and look over time.
-It’s always better to use natural solutions like water and vinegar for regular cleaning while making sure the mirror is in a well-ventilated atmosphere is imperative for reducing any water damage.
+Use natural solutions like water and vinegar for regular cleaning.
+Reduce any water damage by ensuring the mirror is in a well-ventilated atmosphere.
 We can assure you that your mirror will last the test of time if all these maintenance tips are considered.

 Visit our collection for more inspiration.